-It is easy to relax and enjoy life in Kyyhkylä.
-The beautiful lake scenery, pampering services, lakeside sauna, and local food create the right atmosphere for your visit.
-You can overnight either in Manor Hotel ´s peaceful , individually furnished rooms or modern rooms of Hotel Rustholli on the other side of the courtyard.
-Some of the rooms offer a view over Lake Saimaa from their balcony.
+It is easy to relax and enjoy life in Uhkua.
+The beautiful lake scenery, variety of activities, floating sauna, and local food create the right atmosphere for your visit.
+You can overnight either in granary rooms or in a floating raft on Lake Saimaa.

-Day 2: Varkaus – Caviar and the wonders of mechanical music
+Day 2: Varkaus – The wonders of mechanical music

 Lake Saimaa waterways that extend to the city centre, a lush natural environment and many destinations offer holidaymakers a many opportunities in the Varkaus region.
-Specialties include the city’s own caviar and sturgeon delicacies as well as the home of amazing instruments, the Museum of Mechanical Music.
-This rich cultural history is presented by the museums of Varkaus and the online exhibits of the museums and by a walking tour of Vanha Varkaus
+Specialties include the home of amazing instruments, the Museum of Mechanical Music.
+This rich cultural history is presented by the museums of Varkaus and the online exhibits of the museums and by a walking tour of Old Varkaus, Vanha Varkaus.

 See & eat